Rebates for Residential EV Chargers in Massachusetts

 Go to Danvers Electric Division- MA Website

-National Grid - MA offers rebates for residential EV chargers through a program called "National Grid MA Residential EV Charging Infrastructure Program."
+Customers of Massachusetts Municipal Wholesale Electric Company (MMWEC) can qualify for rebates for residential EV chargers through their program called "Hingham EV Chargers."
 The program is currently open with an expected end date of December 31st 2026.
 However, keep in mind; the program may close sooner if its budget is depleted before the deadline.

 City of Norwood - MA